 FHA Streamline Refinance

-Streamline refinancing is refinancing an existing FHA-insured mortgage with limited borrower credit documentation and underwriting.
+Are you looking for a FHA streamline refinance?
+Streamline refinancing an existing FHA-insured mortgage allows limited borrower credit documentation and underwriting.
 There are two different kinds of streamlines with FHA mortgages, which are credit qualifying and non-credit qualifying streamline refinance.
-A borrower must meet requirements for an FHA Streamline, which include:

 - Must meet a net tangible benefit.

-The FHA Streamline Refinance allows you to refinance your mortgage without an appraisal, no credit score, and no income documentation.
-In some cases, it allows you to lower your mortgage insurance – on January 26, 2015 they lowered the mortgage insurance premium.
+The FHA streamline refinance allows you to refinance your mortgage without an appraisal, no credit score, and no income documentation.
+In some cases, it allows you to lower your mortgage insurance – on January 26, 2015 they lowered the mortgage insurance premium (MIP).